-Emotion recognition or emotion detection takes a facial expression from an image or from video as an input and returns the probability of each of the six basic emotions: happiness, sadness, anger, fear, surprise, and disgust, as well as neutral.
+Emotion recognition or emotion detection/estimation takes a facial expression from an image or from video as an input and returns the probability of each of the six basic emotions: happiness, sadness, anger, fear, surprise, and disgust, as well as neutral.
 These basic emotions were researched by Paul Ekman (1972) who supported the view that these emotions are discrete, measurable, and physiologically distinct, which leads to their universal recognition, even in preliterate cultures who could not have learned these associations through modern media.

 Basic emotions can be modified to form complex ones, which can arise from cultural conditioning or association, for example a combination of anger and disgust could form a version of contempt.
 When we analyze commonsense emotions like happiness or sadness, we know that these come in many different degrees, intensities and qualities, and our FaceAnalysis package displays the probabilities of each emotion.
 Our experiences often consist of multiple emotions at once, so our software shows the probability distribution of all basic emotions, making it an emotion estimation.